glanzb/pcs_todo_list/README.md

 - responsive (mobile first?) design that works on both mobile and desktop
 - complementary color palette in either Spring or Fall tones
 - logotype in header in matching colors
-- input area on top of the screen and and button for entering tasks (optionally no button)
+- input area on top of the screen and button for entering tasks (optionally no button)
 - vertical arrangement of tasks with checkboxes (optionally with delete button)
 - when checked, task should be grayed-out and struck-through